OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Volumes and Data
 ----------------

-The Front-end container defines few implicit (anonymous) volumes and every time a new container is instantiated from the image, a few unnamed volumes will be created holding the container's data.
-This is done as a precaution to losing important runtime data in the case someone realizes too late that the container is running without assigned persistent storage.
+The Front-end container defines a few implicit (anonymous) volumes and every time a new container is instantiated from the image, a few unnamed volumes will be created holding the container's data.
+This is done as a precaution to avoid losing important runtime data in the case someone realizes too late that the container is running without assigned persistent storage.

 .. important::